Best holidays for teenagers with parents

 Rent a chateau in France with Oliver’s Travels – a great solution if you can gang up with another couple of families, as the kids will have lots of freedom while remaining without the grounds of the house.
-We particularly like Chateau de Tille in the Loire.
-It sleeps up to 16 and has a swimming pool, tennis court and separate coach house.
+I particularly like Chateau Gombardy in the Loire Valley: it sleeps up to 16 with a swimming pool, tennis court and separate coach house (perfect for teenagers).

 Set sail on a tall ship sailing adventure around the Caribbean, Central America or the Mediterranean where you can help haul in the sails, snorkel in warm seas or simply lounge in a hammock on deck and practise shouting ahoy.
 This is a truly unforgettable teen holiday.

-Although maybe not the first choice for a trip with teenagers in tow, Rio de Janeiro’s heady mix of gorgeous beaches, breathtaking landscapes and captivating culture is a perfect way to show a different side to the world.
+Although maybe not the most obvious choice for a holiday with teenagers, Rio de Janeiro’s heady mix of gorgeous beaches, breathtaking landscapes and captivating culture is a perfect way to show a different side to the world.
 Try one of these family adventures in Brazil.

 Teenage holiday diplomacy: Advice from a dad